Rotation Symmetry-Protected Topological Phases of Fermions: Introduction

-Now let us turn to the situation where the bulk is already a nontrivial SPT phase, protected by the internal symmetry $G$.
-We will also consider the case that the bulk is an invertible topological order, i.e., 1D Majorana chain and 2D $p+ip$ superconductors (it is believed that there is no invertible topological order in 3D).
-In this case, we need to understand whether this phase can be compatible with the rotational symmetry.
-We can answer this question constructively: we first fill each of the $\mathcal{M}_i$ region by the SPT state.
-At this point the regions are considered being disconnected from each other, and these SPT phases have nontrivial boundary states.
-We can then glue the boundary states together from neighboring regions.
+The dimensional reduction procedure takes three steps to study rotation SPT phases (Fig.~\ref{fig:disentangle}).
+First, consider one of the regions, $\mathcal{M}_j$.
+The state on $\mathcal{M}_j$ may already be an SPT state protected by the onsite symmetry $G$.
+In addition, we will also consider the case that $\mathcal{M}_j$ hosts an invertible topological phase, e.g., 1D Majorana chain and 2D $p+ip$ superconductors, which do not need any symmetry for protection.
+(It is generally believed that there is no invertible topological phase in 3D\cite{freed2021reflection,Kapustin2015b}.
+We will take this assumption throughout this work).
+Due to rotation symmetry, other regions must be in the same SPT/invertible phase.
+An important question that we need to check is whether this whole state is compatible with the rotational symmetry, when all regions $\{\mathcal{M}_j\}$ are combined.
+We answer this question constructively: When the regions $\{\mathcal{M}_j\}$ are disconnected from each other, they have nontrivial boundary states.
+We can then glue the boundary states together from neighboring regions, in a rotation symmetric way.
 Notice that this is always possible because neighboring boundaries have opposite orientations.
-The only sublety here arises near the rotation center, where one may find some remaining symmetry-protected degeneracies.
-In some cases, one can remove the degeneracies by introducing lower-dimensional block states in $\ol{\mathcal{M}}$ (one such example is discussed in Appendix \ref{app:CplusZZ2D}).
+The only subtlety here arises near the rotation center, where one may find some remaining symmetry-protected low-energy modes.
+In some cases, one can remove the degeneracies by introducing lower-dimensional SPT states in $\ol{\mathcal{M}}$ (one such example is discussed in Appendix \ref{app:CplusZZ2D}).
 If not, we conclude that the bulk SPT phase is not compatible with the rotation symmetry, and should be excluded from the classification.
 However, as we will discuss, in two dimensions where the rotation center is 0D, we can also interpret such an obstruction to having rotationally invariant SPT phases as instances of LSM-type theorems for the internal symmetry SPT phase.